Builder.AI

 Quite the U-turn from my previous gig, SilkFred is a departure from the grievous corporate environment.
 There are no lengthy processes and just enough change management to be able to ship production code in my first week!

 The typical SilkFred engineer is a senior with a ton of experience behind them.
-We often wear many hats - sometimes multiple hats at the same time!
+You’d often wear many hats - sometimes multiple hats at the same time!
 It’s not uncommon to work on a front end task one day and be buried in the tricky warehouse integration code on the next.

 HSBC (through Ignition Works)